 Estimating Comatose Servers

 This estimation of comatose servers is just the extreme side of the continuum of server waste.
 But it is real, and it begs the question as to why these comatose servers are left plugged in.
-That is servers that do absolutely nothing but consume power and incur maintenance costs.
-The far more common form of server waste is servers that have deficient levels of utilization, which is commonly estimated that the average server is somewhere between 5% to 15% utilized.
+That is, servers that do absolutely nothing but consume power and incur maintenance costs.
+The far more common form of server waste is servers with deficient utilization levels, which is commonly estimated that the average server is somewhere between 5% to 15% utilized.